Helmy Eltoukhy: Guardant Health

-In 2017, a venture capital funding round led by SoftBank raised $360 million, allowing Guardant Health to expand operations globally and continue to focus on accelerating progress towards early cancer detection.
-Eltoukhy and Talasaz rang the opening bell at the Nasdaq when Guardant Health went public (IPO) on October 4, 2018.
+In 2017, a venture capital funding round raised $360 million, allowing Guardant Health to expand operations globally and continue to focus on accelerating progress towards early cancer detection.
 In January 2019, Guardant Health entered a partnership with pharmaceutical company AstraZeneca to develop companion diagnostics.
 In October 2019, the company initiated ECLIPSE, a 10,000 patient colorectal cancer study, in an effort to evaluate the effectiveness of using blood tests to screen for colorectal cancer in the general population.

+Guardant’s blood-based in vitro diagnostic test for detecting colorectal cancer, Shield, received FDA approval on July 26, 2024.